 [Section 44B inserted by No. 25 of 2005 s.
 65.]

 44C.
-Vesting of interest or easement
+Easement etc. taken under s.
+44B, vesting of

 (1) Despite anything in Part 9 of the Land Administration Act 1997, on the taking of an interest in land or easement over land under section 44B, the interest or easement vests in the licensee for the purpose of enabling the licensee to provide any water service as authorised by a licence except to the extent that, under section 178(7) of that Act, the taking order continues any specified estate, interest, right or privilege of any person to the use, occupation or enjoyment of the land, or any specified part of the land.